Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 // inbuf - pointer to start of zero-terminated string, no linefeed ('\n')
 //         expected to be a decimal number
 //
-// if input number is valid, store into pattern_num
+// if input number is valid, store new configuration info and put it in EEPROM, then show menu

 void handle_serial_input_command(char * inbuf) {
    long int tmp = atoi(inbuf);